Keibert Ruiz Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Yankees have the 14th-ranked team ERA across all league pitching staffs (4.10).

-- Rodon (1-4) takes the mound for the Yankees in his seventh start of the season.
-He has a 7.33 ERA in 27 2/3 innings pitched, with 25 strikeouts.

-- In his most recent time out on Sunday, Aug.
-6, the left-hander threw 2 2/3 innings against the Houston Astros, allowing five earned runs while surrendering three hits.
+- In his most recent time out on Tuesday, Aug.
+15 against the Atlanta Braves, the righty went four innings, giving up three earned runs while surrendering five hits.

-- The 30-year-old has put up a 7.33 ERA and 8.3 strikeouts per nine innings across six games this season, while allowing a batting average of .225 to his opponents.
+- In 15 games this season, the 29-year-old has put up an ERA of 7.98, with 8.1 strikeouts per nine innings.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.